filippofinke/slack-status-automation/README.md

 Environment variables

-Set the token via environment variables or a mounted `config.yaml`.
+Set the token via environment variables or a mounted `config.yml`.
 Example `docker-compose.yml` in this repo demonstrates usage.

 ## Troubleshooting

 - Logs: If running with Docker Compose, use `docker compose logs -f`.
 - Token errors: ensure the token has `users.profile:write` scope.
-- Config load errors: ensure YAML indentation is correct and required fields exist.
+- Config load errors: ensure yml indentation is correct and required fields exist.

 ## Author